MICCAI2022-155/AuToSeg/README.md

 python mpunet/postprocessing/active_weight_map.py predictions_path
 ```

-predictions_path is the path to the model output after you run the previous ```mp predict ``` command.
+predictions_path is the path to the model output (either with or without post_processing).
 This will create a new subfolder inside the ```predictions_path``` with binary nii files corresponding to the collision regions.
 This can be used as a guideline for (inter)active learning.
 It will also compute the total average area of such region.
 This can be a metric for model performance without ground truth (the smaller the better).

+sample outputs from the active_weight_map can be found in ```gap_folder_1```